realA10001986/AmigaDSP3210/README.md

 ### GALs:

-The pld and jed files for U122, U123, U124 and U701 for the AA3000+.
-Some bugs of the originals in the Haynie archives have been fixed.
-Update 2021-06-20: U124 fixed to make bits actually stick.
+The PLD and JEDEC files for U122, U123, U124 and U701 for the AA3000+.

+The PLD files contain the logic required to operate the DSP3210 and are updated versions of the originals found in the Haynie Archives.
+Several bugs were identified and fixed.

+The JEDECs in this directory were created using WinCUPL 5.30.4.

+If you are using a TL866II to program the ATFs, the 22v10s need to be burned in "UES" mode.

+Timing/speed rating:

 Numerous tests showed that GAL speed and type are essential.
 The test group settled entirely for ATFs because they are available as new parts.